Your Tax Dollars, Your Choice

 John and Lisa Black

-Stephane and Juliana Bouvel
+Stephane Bouvel

 Andrew and Susanna Brown